embedly/embedly-jquery/README.rst

   * `replaceParent` - replaces parent element with the embed content

 ``wrapElement`` [`String:'div'`]
-  A string value representing the valid html element to wrap the content in.
+  A string value representing the valid HTML element to wrap the content in.

 ``className`` [`String:'embed'`]
   A string value representing a CSS class you would like to assign to the